 Step Activity Pages Step 1 Review diversity profile Review the diversity profile of your employees and benchmark it against the Australian workforce.
-6-9 Step 2 Review overall inclusion results Review the overall inclusion results to understand employee experience with workplace inclusion and benchmark it against the Australian workforce and other DCA Members.
-10-12 Step 3 Review inclusion results across diversity Review whether employees are experiencing less inclusion and more exclusion based on their diversity.
-13-15 Step 4 Repeat steps 1 to 3 for group comparisons If you created groups (e.g. based on business unit, location, etc.), repeat steps 1 to 3 to explore if there are any diversity profile or inclusion differences experiences between groups.
+7-11 Step 2 Review overall inclusion results Review the diversity profile of your employees and benchmark it against the Australian workforce.
+12-14 Step 3 Review inclusion results across diversity Review whether employees are experiencing less inclusion and more exclusion based on their diversity.
+15-18 Step 4 Repeat steps 1 to 3 for group comparisons If you created groups (e.g. based on business unit, location, etc.), repeat steps 1 to 3 to explore if there are any diversity profile or inclusion differences experiences between groups.
 If you did not create groups, then Step 3 is your last step.
-16
+19-20